Learn how to make perfectly tender, nutrient-rich black rice in 30 minutes with the Instant Pot.

 1. Rinse and drain rice: Pour the rice in a mesh sieve and rinse under cool water until it runs clear.
 Drain well.

-2. Add ingredients to Instant Pot: Combine the black rice and water in the stainless steel insert.
+2. Add ingredients: Combine the black rice and water in the stainless steel insert.

-3. Pressure cook the black rice: Close the lid of the pressure cooker.
+3. Pressure cook: Close the lid of the pressure cooker.
 Set the valve to “sealing” and start the pressure cooker on “High” for 17 minutes.
 Once completed, let the pressure naturally release for another 10 minutes before quick-releasing the remaining pressure.
 Carefully open the lid.

 4. Fluff and serve: Using a fork, fluff the rice.
 Scoop out and serve or store for later.